There is nothing as practical as good theory.

 If one grasps the necessary and sufficient conditions for the perfect roundness of this imagined plane curve, then one grasps not only the circle but also the point, the line, the circumference, the radii, the plane, and equality.
 All the concepts tumble out together, because all are needed to express adequately a single insight.
 All are coherent, for coherence basically means that all hang together from a single insight.
 [CWL 3, 12/36]

 A Revision of the NIPA must include both the Diagram of Rates of Flow, for visualization of dynamic interrelations, and a set of coherent and comprehensive equations stating the explanatory relations.
-Every flow through both the normative and the superposed circuits of the Diagram must have a measure of its velocity.
-The measures must be entered on the Diagram and included in the equations.
+Every flow through both the normative and the superposed circuits of the Diagram must have its measure of its velocity and acceleration.
+The measures must be entered on the Diagrams and included in the equations.
 The reader should easily be able to “see” the current rates of flows and understand the implication of any deviations of product flows or prices from relational norms.

 … the diagram can be said to have a heuristic significance.
 In Lonergan’s usage, ‘heuristic’ denoted the sorts of innovations that expedite the occurrence of certain acts of consciousness, particularly insights.
 Thus the diagram as itself a visual image can facilitate the occurrence of insights.
-For example, while the text of Section 13 works out in great detail sets of relations among terms, the diagram makes it easy to understand that the exchange economy consists of two circuits of payments, basic and surplus; that these circuits are mutually and dynamically interdependent (diagrammed as the crossovers) ; and that these circuits are dependent upon the activities of the redistributive function (infusing for transactions the proper amount of money into the system).
+For example, while the text of Section 13 works out in great detail sets of relations among terms, the diagram makes it easy to understand that the exchange economy consists of two circuits of payments, basic and surplus; that these circuits are mutually and dynamically interdependent (diagrammed as the crossovers) ; and that these circuits are dependent upon the activities of the redistributive function (infusing into the system the proper amount of money for expeditious transactions ).
 [CWL 15, 179]

-A revision is vital for the nation to avoid recession by helping to understand and properly interpret the systematic significance of a) “macroeconomic profit” (“pure surplus income” in an older parlance) and its career of rise to peak and its return to zero; and b) the interpretation of pricing vis a vis the phase of the process and as either real and relative or monetary and absolute.
+An explanatory systematics of macroeconomic phenomena is vital in order for the nation to avoid recession by helping the nation to understand and properly interpret the systematic significance of a) “macroeconomic profit” (“pure surplus income” in an older parlance) and its career of rise to peak and its return to zero; and b) the interpretation of pricing vis a vis the phase of the process and as either real and relative or monetary and absolute.

 At the root of the depression lies a misinterpretation of the significance of pure surplus income.
 In fact it is the monetary equivalent of the new fixed investment of an expansion…..our culture can not be accused of mistaken ideas on pure surplus income as it has been defined…; for on that precise topic it has no ideas whatever… Thus pure surplus income may be identified best by calling it net aggregate savings and viewing them as functionally related to the rate of new fixed investment [CWL 15, 152-53]